 David OReilly (b.
 1985, Kilkenny) is a multidisciplinary artist who lives and works in Los Angeles.
-Starting his career as an independent animator, he created numerous award winning short films such as Please Say Something and The External World.
-He has written for TV shows such as Adventure Time and South panGenerator panGenerator (formed 2010) is a new media art and design collective founded by Piotr Barszczewski, Krzysztof Cybulski, Krzysztof Goliński, and Jakub Koźniewski. panGenerator creates unique projects exploring new means of creative expression and interacting with an audience.
-Their work is characterized by the blending of ephemeral digital realms with the physical world, mixing bytes and atoms to create audience-engaging, dynamic, and tangible experiences, as opposed to the often static, hermetic, and unapproachable conventions prevalent in traditional mainstream "modern art" practice, panGenerator blur the common divisions between art, design, and engineering, creating large scale interactive installations, both on commission for cultural institutions and commercial brands, and also as purely experimental musical interfaces or speculative and critical pieces of art.
+Starting his career as an independent animator, he created numerous award winning short films such as Please Say Something and The panGenerator panGenerator (formed 2010) is a new media art and design collective founded by Piotr Barszczewski, Krzysztof Cybulski, Krzysztof Goliński, and Jakub Koźniewski. panGenerator creates unique projects exploring new means of creative expression and interacting with an audience.
+Their work is characterized by the blending of ephemeral digital realms with the physical world, mixing bytes and atoms to create audience-engaging, dynamic, and tangible experiences, as opposed to the often static, hermetic, and unapproachable conventions prevalent in traditional mainstream "modern art" practice. panGenerator blur the common divisions between art, design, and engineering, creating large scale interactive installations, both on commission for cultural institutions and commercial brands, and also as purely experimental musical interfaces or speculative and critical pieces of art.
 The group's works have appeared at numerous galleries, festivals and exhibitions worldwide, including Ars Electronica (Linz); ZKM (Karlsruhe, Germany); Dutch Design Week (Eindhoven); Milan Design Week; Athens Digital Art Festival; Live Performers Meeting (Amsterdam); Lodz Design; Pause Fest Melbourne; and many more.
 Notable among various awards the group has received are a Prix Ars Honorary Mention at Ars Electronica; the Lumen Prize shortlist; a Cannes Golden Lion; and a "Polityka Passport" award in the Digital Culture category.